Windows Server 2016 Licensing Guide

 This is Ohara from the Technical Sales Department

-Note: This article is current as of June 2017, and pricing and specifications may change in the future.
+*Please note that this article is current as of June 2017, and pricing and specifications may change in the future.

 From "processor license" to "core license"

-When purchasing a Windows Server license,
+When purchasing Windows Server licenses,

-, purchasing has changed from "CPU-by-CPU"
+the purchasing system has been changed

 License charging rules